Altai steppe and semi-desert

-The Altai steppe and semi-desert ecoregion (WWF ID: PA0802), as its name indicates, sits in a transition zine between steppe and semi-desert, supporting sparse grass and shrublands.
+The Altai steppe and semi-desert ecoregion (WWF ID: PA0802), as its name indicates, sits in a transition zone between steppe and semi-desert, supporting sparse grass and shrublands.
 The area is relatively undeveloped, with agriculture mostly represented by grazing livestock.
 There are a few shallow lakes in depressions used by migratory birds.

 Location and description

 The ecoregion is situated between steppe on its south (the Emin Valley steppe ecoregion) and conifer forests to its north (the Altai montane forest and forest steppe ecoregion).
 To the west is the Kazakh semi-desert ecoregion and to the east is the Junggar Basin semi-desert and Lake Zaysan.
 The Irtysh River runs along the northeast of the ecoregion, and the Tarbagatay Mountains along the south.
 A small portion of the ecoregion reaches into China.

 Climate

 The climate of the ecoregion is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large seasonal temperature differentials and a warm summer (at least four months averaging over 10 C, but no month averaging over 22 C.